Null controllability from the exterior of a one-dimensional nonlocal heat equation: Proof of the main results

 In this section we give the proof of the main results of this work, namely Theorem \ref{T1}.
-For this purpose, we need first to establish some auxiliaries results that will be used in the proof.
+In order to do this, we need first to establish some auxiliaries results that will be used in the proof.